aws-samples/iot-device-on-boarding/README.md

 <h1>Introduction</h1>
-This repository contains the files for the "Secure and Consistent IoT Device On- boarding with Just-In-Time-Provisioning (JITP) and Certificate Rotation" blog.
+<p>This repository contains the files for the "Secure and Consistent IoT Device On-
+boarding with Just-In-Time-Provisioning (JITP) and Certificate Rotation" blog.
-I ncluded are all the files necessary to create the cloud components, initialize the cloud with a device, and simulate the device on-boarding to the cloud.
+I ncluded are all the files necessary to create the cloud components, initialize the cloud with a device, and simulate the device on-boarding to the cloud.</p>

-IoT Core, IoT Rules, IoT Registered Certificate Authority (CA), IoT Certificates , IoT Certificate Policies, JITP, IoT Things, Lambda, DynamoDB, Cloud Formation, and AWS System Manager (SSM) parameter store are AWS components.
-Boto3 and AWS CLI interface with the cloud.
+<p>IoT Core, IoT Rules, IoT Registered Certificate Authority (CA), IoT Certificates
+, IoT Certificate Policies, JITP, IoT Things, Lambda, DynamoDB, Cloud Formation, and AWS System Manager (SSM) parameter store are AWS components.
+Boto3 and AWS CLI interface with the cloud.</p>

-OpenSSL command line and OpenSSL python module perform X.509 certificate related actions, which include creating self-signed certificate authority (CA) certific ates, certificate signing requests (CSR), certificates, and private keys.
-CA private keys are stored in SSM parameter store.
+<p>OpenSSL command line and OpenSSL python module perform X.509 certificate related
+ actions, which include creating self-signed certificate authority (CA) certific ates, certificate signing requests (CSR), certificates, and private keys.
+CA private keys are stored in SSM parameter store.</p>

 First, determine the best S3 bucket name for your deployment following these
 rules: